Where to spot snowdrops in Somerset

 Wrap up warm and don those walking boots for the footpaths trailing through Exmoor’s hidden, privately-owned Snowdrop Valley.

 From Saturday, February 2 to Sunday, March 3, The Badgworthy Land Company will kindly allow visitors to ramble through the area that is beautifully carpeted in snowdrops.
 Take a look at the website for details on car parking, the park and ride and booking a coach party.

 Rich in history and culture, the stately home of Forde Abbey and its surrounding 30 acres of perfectly manicured greenery and lakes, still operate as a family home and a working estate.

-On every Saturday and Sunday of February, the gardens will be open for visitors to admire thousands of snowdrops, which will rise from the ground to signal the beginning of spring.
+During February 2 – 24, the gardens will be open for visitors to admire thousands of snowdrops, which will rise from the ground to signal the beginning of spring.
 Pay a visit on a Saturday morning during February where head gardener, Joshua Sparkes, will be leading a tour of the grounds.

 Fyne Court, Bridgwater

 Nestled in the heart of the Quantock Hills, explore the wild garden of the National Trust’s Fyne Court where you will discover swathes of pretty snowdrops which adorn the woodland floor among the pops of colour from primroses, yellow archangel and bluebells.

 Fyne Court makes the ideal starting point for a stroll through the Somerset countryside and mesmerising views can be enjoyed from the top of the Quantocks.

 Bath’s stunning and intimate 18th century landscape garden, boasting the beautiful Palladian bridge, is a wonder to see all year round.
 Set in a valley, visitors can soak in jaw dropping views of Bath’s cityscape and surrounding countryside.